projects

 “We have wanted to develop and broaden the ensemble area and, among other things, have expanded the number of specialist ensembles.
 We have made the area more diverse with a wider range of musical genres.
 We already have fine special ensembles and foundational ensembles in the classical music area, and with these new special ensembles, they should work towards ensuring high artistic quality and act as an inspiration and beacons for a rich musical life throughout the country".

-Dreamers’ Circus view this appointment as a recognition not just for our own work but also for a much wider musical community in the folk and roots music genre area in Denmark.
+We see this appointment as a recognition not just for our own work but also for a much wider musical community in the folk and roots music community in Denmark.

 This is our long term vision: